Circuit Technology Center

 Evaluation

-1. Visual examination, dimensional requirement of land diameter and inside diameter.
+Visual examination, the dimensional requirement of land diameter and inside diameter.